MathuxNY-73/leetcode/README.md

 As of August 9<sup>th</sup>, 2019:
 - [x] Find a first working solutionn on the sample input.
 - [x] Submit solution.
 Got correct in 120 ms with 30 MB
+- [x] Rewrite the solution to go faster.
+- [x] Submit solution.
+Got correct in 96 ms with 30.1 MB
 - [x] Problem solved